carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 ### Parameterized structural interfaces

 We should also allow the [structural interface](#structural-interfaces) construct to support parameters.
-Parameters marked `multi` would work the same way as for regular (nominal/non-structural) interfaces.
-We should only allow parameters to be deducible (no `multi`) when they can be deduced unambiguously.
+Parameters would work the same way as for regular (nominal/non-structural) interfaces.
-For example, if the structural interface has a `T` parameter that is passed as an argument to a deducible parameter of an interface requirement, like `impl RequiredInterface(T)`, then `T` can be deduced as well.

 ## Constraints